 Instructions

-- Add cake flour, salt, black pepper and dashi powder into a medium to large bowl.
+- Add cake flour, salt, and dashi powder into a medium to large bowl.
 Mix roughly.

-- Add water, eggs, and tenkasu in the bowl and mix roughly.
+- Add water and eggs in the bowl and mix roughly.

-- Add the cabbage into the bowl.
+- Add the cabbage and cut thinly sliced pork into the bowl.
 Mix them roughly.

-- In a small or medium pan, turn the heat to medium and add 1/2 Tbsp vegetable oil.
-When the frying pan reaches 335ºF (168°c), add the batter and shape to circle.
-Good Okonomiyaki is thick, ¾ inches(2 cm).
+- Use a medium pan.
+Turn the heat to medium and add a thin layer of vegetable oil.
+When the frying pan gets warm, add half of the batter and shape into a circle.
+Good Okonomiyaki is about ¾ inches(2 cm) thick.

-- Add 2 pieces of sliced pork belly on top of Okonomiyaki cake and cook for 5 minutes with a lid.
+- Quickly after that, add 3 pieces of sliced pork belly on top of Okonomiyaki and cook for 2 minutes with a lid.

-- Press the Okonomiyaki gently and cover with a lid.
-Cook for 5 minutes.
+- Cover with a lid.
+Cook for 2 minutes.

-- After 5 minutes, turn the heat to low and open the lid.
-Flip over and cook for 2 minutes. (pork belly is on top now)
+- After 2 minutes, open the lid and turn the heat to low.
+Flip over and cook for another 2 minutes. (pork belly is on top now)

 Let's eat!

 - Let's serve!
-Add mayonnaise, okonomiyaki sauce, katsuobushi, and aonori (dried green seaweed) on top of the okonomiyaki!
+Move the okonomiyaki to a plate(pork side should be on top) and add mayonnaise, okonomiyaki sauce, katsuobushi, and aonori (dried green seaweed) on top of the okonomiyaki!
 If you don't have katsuobushi, and aonori, you can skip.
-I think just adding mayonnaise and okonomiyaki is amazingly delicious.
+I think just adding mayonnaise to okonomiyaki is amazingly delicious.

 Leave a Reply